Pic: AFFG 5-6-14.

 It is usually the only time of the year that the 3 branches of government; the Sovereign, the Lords, and the Commons meet together in the Palace of Westminster.

-The Queen's Speech is held in the House of Lords to emphasise the separation of the Monarch from the Commons.
+The King's Speech is held in the House of Lords to emphasise the separation of the Monarch from the Commons.

 Those who would attack the "fanciful and archaic practices" do not seem to appreciate their meaning.